-The day after the funeral of Varlam Aravidze, the mayor of a small Georgian town, his corpse turns up in his son’s garden and is secretly reburied.
-But the corpse keeps returning, and the police eventually capture a local woman, who is accused of digging it up.
+The day after the funeral of Varlam Aravidze, the authoritarian mayor of a small Georgian town, his corpse turns up again in his son’s garden but is secretly reburied.
+However, the corpse keeps returning, and the police eventually arrests a local woman, who is accused of digging it up.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing